SPECIAL TOPIC: SAINTS (hagios)

-This is the Greek equivalent of the Hebrew kadosh (noun, BDB 871; verb, BDB 872, KB 1066-1067; see Special Topic: Holy), which has the basic meaning of setting some one, some thing, or some place apart for YHWH's exclusive use (BDB 871).
+This is the Greek equivalent of the Hebrew kadosh (noun, BDB 871; verb, BDB 872, KB 1066-1067; see Special Topic: Holy), which has the basic meaning of setting some one, some thing, or some place apart for YHWH's exclusive use.
 It denotes the English concept of "the sacred."
 Israel was "the holy nation" of YHWH (cf. 1 Pet.
 2:9, which quotes Exod.
 19:6).
-YHWH is set apart from humanity by His nature (eternal, non-created Spirit) and His character (moral perfection).
+YHWH is set apart from humanity by His nature (eternal, non-created Holiness) and His character (moral perfection).
 He is the standard by which all else is measured and judged.
 He is the transcendent, Holy One, Holy Other.

 God created humans for fellowship, but the fall (Genesis 3) caused a relational and moral barrier between a Holy God and sinful humanity.
 God chose to restore His conscious creation; therefore, He calls on His people to be "holy" (cf. Lev.
 11:44; 19:2; 20:7,26; 21:8).
-By a faith relationship with YHWH His people become holy by their covenantal position in Him, but are also called on to live holy lives (cf. Matt.
+By a faith relationship with YHWH His people become holy by their covenantal position in Him, but are also called on to live holy lives (see Special Topic: Sanctification, cf. Matt.
 5:48; Eph.
 4:1,17; 5:2-3,15; 1 Pet.
 1:15).

-This holy living is possible because believers are fully accepted and forgiven through Jesus' life and work and the presence of the Holy Spirit in their minds and hearts.
-This establishes the paradoxical situation of:
+This holy living is possible because believers are fully accepted and forgiven through (1) Jesus' life and (2) work and the presence of the Holy Spirit in their minds and hearts.
+This establishes the paradoxical situation of believers:

 Believers are "saints" (hagioi) because of

 1. the will of the Holy One (the Father, cf. John 6:29,40; 1 Pet.
 1:15-16)